Hook: 6/0 jig hook

 Be sure to use a loop knot when using this fly.
 Strip it in hard, fast jerks on a floating or intermediate line.

 We are now offering half-day and full-day guided float trips for large trophy trout below the TVA dams.
-This is your best chance to catch a wild, trophy trout in public water below the TVA dams.
+This is your best chance to catch a trophy trout in public water below the TVA dams.
 These fish are large and smart, and are not “pellet-heads”, that is, they are not fresh out of the hatchery.
 They are smart, hard-to-catch, and fight well.
 They live below our TVA dams and eat mostly dying shad that are coming through the dam, and midges.
 They get very large, mostly due to the constant supply of dying alewives and threadfin shad that get killed each year as the water gets colder.
 In fact, the previous two state-record rainbows were caught in these tailwaters.
 Many of the rainbows here spawn in the early fall and winter, as opposed to stream-bred rainbows that spawn in the spring.
-Some are calling these fall-spawn, lake-run rainbows “steelhead”.

 Questions You Might Ask: